sumo-digital-academy/cs_portfolio/index-a.markdown

 </video>

 <span class="annotate-highlight">
-<i>The video shows the <a href="https://www.sumo-digital.com/sumo-digital-academy-create-a-halftime-hit-for-sheffield-wednesday-football-club/">Snake Party</a> game, created by apprentices at the Sumo-Digital Academy (entirely in C++ and not Unreal).</i>
+<i>The video actually shows the <a href="https://www.sumo-digital.com/sumo-digital-academy-create-a-halftime-hit-for-sheffield-wednesday-football-club/">Snake Party</a> game, created by apprentices at the Sumo-Digital Academy (entirely in C++ and not Unreal).</i>
 </span>

 <br>